vitalets/websocket-as-promised/README.md

 Introducing a `onUnpackedNotif` event channel.
 Request/response messages both have an `id` attribute, while notification messages are messages that do not contain an `id` attribute and can be used for server-initiated notification messages.

+> Note: The requestId property on the server side must be named `id`; otherwise, the `onUnpackedNotif` event will be
+> fired every time a message is received.

 # websocket-as-promised

 <img alt="websocket-as-promised logo" align="right" src="https://user-images.githubusercontent.com/1473072/32486445-b2443538-c3b7-11e7-8e9f-94c95efad760.png"/>